How Can I Lower My Home Insurance Premium – And Would This Increase My Risk?

 Decrease the valuables in your home

-If you store a lot of cash, antiques or other pricey knick-knacks around your home, you may want to think twice.
+If you store a lot of cash, antiques or other pricey objects around your home, you may want to think twice.
 In order to get contents cover you must tell your insurer about anything valuable on the premises.
 So, if you have more valuables on site, the more you’ll pay.